johnsonjh/pcdos-crc/README.md

 ### Automatic padding

-When using `--pad=auto`, the program automatically applies zero-padding to the bitstream in the following scenarios:
+When using `--pad=auto`, the program automatically applies zero‑padding to the bitstream in the following scenarios:

-1.  **Dangling bits**: If the file ends mid-character (*e.g.*, a file with 11 bits when reading 8 bits per character), the final partial character is zero-padded.
+1.  **Dangling bits**: If the file ends mid‑character (*e.g.*, a file with 11
+    bits when reading 8 bits per character), the final partial character is zero‑padded.

-2.  **Truncated limits**: If an input `--limit` is reached mid-character, the program pads the remaining bits of that character.
+2.  **Truncated limits**: If an input `--limit` is reached mid‑character, the program pads the remaining bits of that character.

-3.  **Synthesis**: If the specified `--limit` exceeds the file size, the program zero-fills the stream to the limit.
+3.  **Synthesis**: If the specified `--limit` exceeds the file size, the program zero‑fills the stream to the limit.

 If automatic padding is applied the program automatically enables the verbose output option for that file and adds a `padded` note to the details.